Improve Inflammation and Depression with Mild Cognitive Impairment with Mindfulness

 By John M. de Castro, Ph.D.

 The aging process involves a systematic progressive decline in every system in the body, the brain included.
 The elderly frequently have problems with attention, thinking, and memory, known as mild cognitive impairment.
 An encouraging new development is that mindfulness practices such as meditation training and mindful movement practices can significantly reduce these declines in cognitive ability.
 In addition, it has been found that mindfulness practices reduce the deterioration of the brain that occurs with aging restraining the loss of neural tissue.
-Indeed, the brains of practitioners of meditation, yoga, and Tai Chi have been found to degenerate less with aging than non-practitioners.

 CMCS – Center for Mindfulness and Contemplative Studies

-This and other Contemplative Studies posts also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch
+This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Marciniak, R., Šumec, R., Vyhnálek, M., Bendíčková, K., Lázničková, P., Forte, G., Jeleník, A., Římalová, V., Frič, J., Hort, J., & Sheardová, K. (2020).
 The Effect of Mindfulness-Based Stress Reduction (MBSR) on Depression, Cognition, and Immunity in Mild Cognitive Impairment: A Pilot Feasibility Study.
 Clinical interventions in aging, 15, 1365–1381. https://doi.org/10.2147/CIA.S249196